razorbladex401/sssd/README.markdown

 * `domain`: String.
 Name of AD Domain to join.
 * `domain_join_user`: String.
 Name of user to use to join the domain.
 * `domain_join_password`: String.
 Name of password for the `domain_join_user`.
 Only needed if `krb_ticket_join` is false.
+* `domain_controller`: String.
+Optional argument to specify the domain controller to use when joining.
 * `krb_keytab`: Stdlib::Absolutepath.
 Path to keytab file with permission to join the domain.
 Only needed if `krb_ticket_join` is true.
 * `krb_config_file`:Stdlib::Absolutepath.
 Path to kerberos configuration file.
 * `krb_config`: Hash.
 A hash of configuration options structured like the Kerberos configuration file.